Nowa Huta Tour

 How much for a tour?

-Prices may vary depending on the vehicle of choice, but standard 2-people tour by Fiat 126 costs 330 PLN (with English-speaking guide).
+Prices may vary depending on the vehicle of choice, but standard 2-people tour by Fiat 126 costs 330 PLN (with an English-speaking guide, if requested).
 All prices are tax-inclusive.

 |Number of people||Vehicle of choice||Price per person|